Windore/mtc/README.md

 mtc sync self
 ```

 This is because internally the app doesn't actually remove items with the remove command.
-Instead it only marks them as removed and then sync finally removes them.
+Instead, it only marks them as
+removed and then sync finally removes them.

 #### Help